CatKuz/rsschool-cv/cv.md

 As I already mentioned my course work, I was working on it for 3 month.
 And my current occupation as junior manual QA.
 I test releases on [meraxe](https://about.meraxe.com/).
 Education
-UNIVERSITY OF PENNSYLVANIA (Coursera) 'English for Science, Technology, Engineering, and Mathematics', Academy of Informatics of SPbPU 'Web technologies'(offline), NRU HSE (Coursera) 'Fundamentals of Python Programming', Udemy 'Become a QA engineer'
+UNIVERSITY OF PENNSYLVANIA (Coursera) 'English for Science, Technology, Engineering, and Mathematics', Academy of Informatics of SPbPU 'Web technologies'(offline), HSE (Coursera) 'Fundamentals of Python Programming', Udemy 'Become a QA engineer'

 English